anujc21/PulseShop/README.md

 # PulseShop

-## A fast E-Commerce Shopping App made with React.
+## A fast e-commerce shopping application with authentication, product search and filtering, add to cart, and payment features.

 ### Live @ https://pulseshop.pages.dev/